ROVER: Regulator-Driven Robust Temporal Verification of Black-Box Robot Policies: Background and Related Works

-Recent FM research has extended those benefits to learning-based systems, where common techniques for establishing correct behavior include reachability analysis, model checking, and static property verification \cite{tranStarBasedReachabilityAnalysis2019, tranParallelizableReachabilityAnalysis2019}.
-However, these FM techniques typically assume full access to a discrete, tractable model and struggle with the scale and complexity of learning-based controllers.
-Discrete abstractions, required for tractable analysis, lose meaningful expressiveness in continuous, highly-dimensional spaces, and are especially inadequate for capturing rich temporal sequence requirements of autonomous robots \cite{dimitrovaDeductiveControlSynthesis2014, lindemannControlBarrierFunctions2019}.
-These FM techniques also fail to generate constructive feedback for retraining models or improving learned safety behaviors.
+A \textit{white-box} controller exposes an internal model, or has known controller dynamics that can be formally specified, enabling model-based analysis \cite{Corso_2021}.
+Existing techniques for evaluating white-box controllers include reachability analysis, model checking, and static property verification \cite{tranStarBasedReachabilityAnalysis2019, tranParallelizableReachabilityAnalysis2019}.
+However, these techniques typically assume full access to a discrete, tractable model and struggle with the scale and complexity of learning-based controllers.
+Discrete abstractions, required for tractable analysis, lose meaningful expressiveness in continuous, high-dimensional spaces, and are inadequate for capturing temporal sequence requirements of autonomous robots \cite{dimitrovaDeductiveControlSynthesis2014, lindemannControlBarrierFunctions2019}.
+Moreover, these FM techniques are not inherently designed to provide actionable feedback for controller re-training.

-Attempting to address the temporal domain, recent FM techniques for verifying learning-based policies employ satisfiability solvers that encode property constraints as solvable logic formulas \cite{pulinaAbstractionrefinementApproachVerification2010}, and optimization and search methods that find violating counterexamples \cite{tjengEvaluatingRobustnessNeural2018, krishnamurthyDualApproachScalable2018}.
-Despite their effectiveness, these approaches face scalability challenges when applied to large neural networks, which are common in learning-based robotic systems.

-Another subclass of FM techniques to verify control policies - classical and learning-based alike - is certificate-based verification methods, which have demonstrated reasonable scalability success for small- or medium-sized networks.
-These methods provide mathematical guarantees by constructing functions (ex: Lyapunov functions, barrier functions, or contraction metrics) that satisfy inequality bounds, ensuring system stability within certain regions in the state space \cite{dawsonSafeControlLearned2022}.
-Nevertheless, even certificate methods cannot scale to large networks and have poor robustness to unknown real-world uncertainties.
-Most importantly, across these approaches, the ability to naturally express temporal properties of trajectories - such as sequencing, persistence, or avoidance requirements over time - remains limited.
+Another subclass of FM techniques for white-box verification is certificate-based methods, which provide mathematical guarantees by constructing functions (e.g., Lyapunov functions, barrier functions, or contraction metrics) that satisfy inequality bounds and ensure system stability within certain regions of the state space \cite{dawsonSafeControlLearned2022}.
+These methods offer strong mathematical guarantees but rely on analytic access to system dynamics or controller structure.